Skip to content

 return f"{self.name} says: Woof!"

-2. Type hints (CRITICAL for DI)
+2. Type hints (critical for DI)

 from typing import Protocol